Xerbo/aptdec/README.md

 `aptdec -d images -i ab *.wav`

-This will process all `.wav` files in the current directory, generate equalised channel A and B images and put them in the `images` directory.
+This will process all `.wav` files in the current directory, generate calibrated channel A and B images and put them in the `images` directory.

 ## Further reading